Accredited Medical Transcription Schools in the U.S.

 How to Select a Medical Transcription School

-Medical transcription degrees are typically offered as certificates at 2-year community colleges and vocational schools.
+Medical transcription programs typically award certificates and are offered by 2-year community colleges and vocational schools.
 When researching schools, students might want to look for opportunities to focus on medical terminology and typing.

 When applying to a prospective school, students may want to verify that the school is accredited by the Approval Committee for Certificate Programs, which has been established by Healthcare Documentation Integrity and the American Health Information Management Association.
 While accreditation is voluntary and not always required to secure work in medical transcription, it can be extremely helpful for those looking for an entry-level position; in addition, it is a requirement for students who decide to sit for the Health Information Technology Competency exam.

 Students may want to consider programs that include classes in medical transcription, voice recognition technology, anatomical terminology, pharmaceutical terminology, web page coding, office systems management and a transcription seminar.
 Also, students may seek programs which help them increase their words-per-minute rate, edit one's own work and find discrepancies in medical dictation.
 To increase career opportunities, students may look for schools that teach them how to manage a business or home office.

 Prospective medical transcriptionists may select schools that make use of business-standard equipment and software.
 These include headsets, mp3 playback and foot pedals used for stopping, restarting and slowing down tape speed.

 Students enrolled in a medical transcription program learn how to transcribe a physician's or other medical professionals' notes into a report form.
 Most programs last one year and students study the following courses:

 - Recently Updated

 Medical transcriptionists record a doctor's oral evaluations in a permanent, written medical report.
 Transcriptionists must...

 Read about programs in medical transcription, which teach students how to transcribe the recordings made by physicians and...